srikanthbpai/srikanthbpai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at <a href='https://www.mse.ac.in'>Madras School of Economics</a>.
+I am an Assistant Professor at <a href='https://www.mse.ac.in'> Madras School of Economics</a>.
 I mainly teach statistics and probability related subjects to undergraduates.
 Look at the Teaching page for more details.

 In my free time, I like to think about higher categorical problems like constructing extended TQFTs, and representations of higher groups.
 I explain in detail on my Research page.

 By training I am an electrical communication engineer(ME and PhD from <a href='https://iisc.ac.in'>I.I.Sc</a>, and B.Tech from <a href='https://www.nitk.ac.in'>NITK Surathkal</a>), a theoretical physicist and a mathematician (M.Sc and PhD from <a href='https://www.icts.res.in'>ICTS Bangalore</a>).

-Outside my working hours, I share my passion for mathematical problem solving on my <a href='https://youtube.com/@mudithamath?feature=shared'>channel Aha!
-Problems</a> on YouTube.
+Outside my working hours, I share my passion for mathematical problem solving on my <a href='https://youtube.com/@mudithamath?feature=shared'>YouTube channel</a>.
 My favourite video is

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ebKPaj9Pj6s?si=2NHw--F9A2G60vwM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>